SukhrajBirSingh/UberEatsClone_React-Native/README.md

 ## Uber Clone [Eats and Ride]

 ## General Info
 This project is a clone of Uber app.
-It has both uberEats and uberRide options.
+It has both UberEats and Uber options.

 ## Technologies and Libraries
 Project is created with: